Xavier667/EHETM/README.md

 The number of `torchrun` processes must match the number of GPUs selected with `--gpus`.
 Training logs and validation outputs report PSNR, SSIM, and LPIPS only.

-## Reproducibility

-- Random seeds default to `42`.
-- Event voxels use signed log normalization with `voxel_scale=4.0`.
-- Flow targets use non-negative log normalization with `flow_scale=4000.0`.
-- Training crops must be positive and divisible by four.
-- Use the manifests in `Code/Data/splits/` for directly comparable evaluation.

 ## Citation

 If this work or the released datasets are useful in your research, please cite our paper and consider starring the repository.